What the hell is topical steroid withdrawal?! A million questions are probably running through your mind right now.

 10. Insomnia and altered body clock

-Resting as much you can is key to topical steroid withdrawal but it is actually extremely hard to sleep because you are constantly itching.
+Resting as much as you can is key to healing topical steroid withdrawal but it is actually extremely hard to sleep because you are constantly itching.
 It took me hours to fall asleep no matter how tired I was.

-I tried taking strong antihistamines for the drowsiness, melatonin, valerian root, tea meant for sleep and even aromatherapy.
-My doctor even prescribed me something to help with itching.
+I tried taking strong antihistamines for the drowsiness, melatonin, valerian root, sleepy tea and even diffused aromatherapy.

 Atarax, a much stronger medication was also prescribed to me but that barely worked.

 Just make sure to sleep anytime you feel like sleeping.
 If you need some help falling asleep, check out my post on sleeping tips.

 11. Appetite changes

 This is what your body will use to help heal itself.
 I do recommend taking supplements to help with the topical steroid withdrawal process.
-I’d recommend starting off with Vitamin C, D and Omega 3/6/9.
+I’d recommend starting off with Vitamin C, D, and Omega 3/6/9.

 I incorporated this much late into TSW recovery and wish I started it earlier.

-This is why sleeping and having a nutritious diet is key to give you the energy you need to recover.
+This is why sleeping and having a nutritious diet are key to giving you the energy you need to recover.